Musab1Blaser/ScalingDown_LLMCompression/Pruning/README.md

 # Pruning Pipeline

 This folder contains a pipeline for applying three pruning techniques (SparseGPT, Wanda and L1 Magnitude based Pruning).
-The pruning process is implemented in the `final-pruning.ipynb` notebook.
+The pruning process is implemented in the [Pruning Script](final-pruning.ipynb) notebook.